Setyawan-D/README.txt/README.txt

  | _ | _ | _ |  => ([2][0] [2][1] [2][2])
 The total value right now is: $10000

+If you chose the "Remove book" option, when you enter x = 0, y = 0

 If the board is filled out, The program will give you a different menu

  | U | U | U |